 The developer does a great job of walking through the details of all the various settings in a couple of screencast tutorials here.
 But here’s a general overview.

 The Basic Settings tab gives you the options for stripping out all metadata and some top-level optimization options.
 A particularly interesting one here is the Lossy JPG optimization one.
 Normally, I wouldn’t use this, but in this case, it uses the impressive JPEGmini service.
 JPEGmini isn’t free, but you don’t have to pay separately for it if you get an EWWW Image Optimizer Cloud subscription (which is required to run the cloud version of EWW IO anyway).

 I’m very cautious about using automatic lossy optimization, but I’ve been happy with the results from JPEGmini.
 Before enabling this option, I recommend testing the results for yourself on the JPEGmini site by running one of your own images through to see a before and after comparison.

 The Lossy PNG option also uses gives impressive results, but since I really only use PNG for some screenshots of general graphic files like logos, I’m less worried about generating lossy versions of those.

 The most important field here is the API key.
 Before you can use the cloud service, you’ll need to purchase an API key.
 Prices are scaled by the number of images per month to process, starting at $1 for 1,000 images per month on up to $20 for 100,000 images.

 This tab provides options for scheduling optimization, adding folders not within the usual structure, and skipping images.

-Most of the options in these tab require a more detailed understanding of what’s going on.
+Most of the options in this tab require a more detailed understanding of what’s going on.
 Some, like the WebP option, probably require some configuration on the server.
 If you want to work with these options, I recommend checking in with the developer’s documentation.

 By default, EWWW Image Optimizer optimizers new files you upload to the Media Library.
 But you can also use the Bulk Optimize tool to work on files already in WordPress.